Expert online education

 At the University of New England, we know it takes more than being online to be a great online university.
 It takes time, and a lifetime’s experience.
 We pioneered distance education for working adults back in the 1950s.
 And we’ve been perfecting it ever since.
 Our mission is to help ordinary people 'future-proof' themselves in response to the rapidly changing world in which we live.

 We now have more than 18,000 online students studying over 170 online courses.
 We provide 24/7 tutor support and even our exams are online.
 It’s no wonder Online Study Australia ranks UNE as Australia's best online university.
 We're also rated number one in NSW for teaching quality and support, and we’re the only public university in Australia to receive five stars for overall student experience for the last 14 years running*.

-Online study can be referred to as 'distance education' (sometimes also referred to as off-campus education, or external study) and provides an opportunity for you to study without having to physically attend a campus.
+Online study can also be referred to as 'distance education' (sometimes also off-campus education, or external study) and provides an opportunity for you to study without having to physically attend a campus.

-At UNE, online study is about flexibility and support that can only be provided by a university that has long understood the challenges faced by adults studying from home.
+At UNE, online study is about the kind of flexibility and support that can only come from a university that has long understood the challenges faced by adults studying from home.

-UNE has three teaching periods, commencing in February, July and October: giving students greater choice about when, and how much they study each year.
+We have three teaching periods (trimesters), commencing in March, June and October: giving students greater choice about when and how much they study each year.

 How it works